abdulshamim/ALCountryPicker/README.md

 [![Platform](https://img.shields.io/cocoapods/p/ALCountryPicker.svg?style=flat)](https://cocoapods.org/pods/ALCountryPicker)

 ## Country Picker
 List of all countries with flag and dialling code.
-You serach country by name, region code and dialling code.
+You can serach country by name, region code and dialling code.
  You can get you current country without opening country picker.
 For flag  [Emoji Unicode.Scalar](https://stackoverflow.com/questions/30402435/swift-turn-a-country-code-into-a-emoji-flag-via-unicode) is used.